 4 Reasons Commercial Brands are Unsafe

-The first reason to skip commercial plant based milk brands is to avoid the synthetic vitamins.
+The first reason to skip commercial plant-based milk brands is to avoid synthetic vitamins.
 The worst of these are Vitamin A palmitate and Vitamin D2 (vegan Vitamin D).

 The Organic Consumers Association warns that isolated vitamins such as those produced synthetically and used in supplements or added to foods cannot be recognized or metabolized by the body in the same way as natural versions.
 When fat soluble like synthetic A/D, they have the potential to build-up in the body and create a toxic situation.
 (2)